geopython/pywps/docs/configuration.rst

 :storagetype:
     The type of storage to use when storing status and results.
 Possible values are: ``file``, ``s3``.
 Defaults to ``file``.

+:processes:
+    Python module with list of processes.
+See :ref:`werkzeug_start`

 [processing]
 ------------